-Resources cover the broad areas of people, process and plant and includes financial investment and infrastructure (IT).
 Responsibilities, accountabilities and roles are well defined in all relationships (internal within the business, and between workers/the business and others when working together or alongside).
 This is part of the procurement process and the organisation's operational model.

 The business evaluates individual managers' performance against health and safety expectations/ responsibilities and workers hold each other accountable for health and safety performance.
 The business supports workers and managers to attend additional training, (beyond regulatory and legal requirements) to improve health and safety outcomes.
 Training is understood to be different to competence and capability, and the business focuses on competence and capability building.
+For example, this might mean that fork hoist operators are given manual handling training which is beyond a minimum requirement to hold an F endorsement alone, and are given effective supervision to ensure good practices are maintained.